-Following along both sides of the Elbe River, it passes through over a hundred picturesque and historic villages and towns in five federal states:
+Following along both sides of the Elbe River, and passing through more than a hundred picturesque historic villages and towns in five federal states:

-While, as Germany is criss-crossed with different tourist theme routes, you don't only come across storks nesting, wading through fields and marshes foraging for food or flying over head, because der Deutschen Stoerchenstrasse connects with others including:
+Germany is criss-crossed with different tourist theme routes, so you don't only come across storks nesting, wading through fields and marshes foraging for food or flying over head, as der Deutschen Storchenstrasse connects with others including:

 Here are just five of the historic towns to be seen along with nesting storks when following the "Stork in Flight" route signs, beginning with Lauenburg an der Elbe.

-Also in the Mecklenburg Elbe Valley Nature Park, and part of the UNESCO biosphere reserve, as well as on the 'Lower Saxony Asparagus Route' and the 'Half Timbered House Road', is Hitzacker.
+Also in the Mecklenburg Elbe Valley Nature Park and part of the UNESCO biosphere reserve, as well as on the "Lower Saxony Asparagus Route" and the "Half Timbered House Road", is Hitzacker.

 The German Stork Route, der Deutschen Storchenstrasse, a wonderful journey through history and nature.